XpiritBV/ContainerWorkshop-Docs/Lab3-DockerizingNET.md

 > Some things to try if you feel like finding the cause:
 > - Inspect the running and stopped containers
-> - Try to reach the Web API from http://localhost:44369/swagger.
+> - Try to reach the Web API from https://localhost:44369/swagger.
 > - Debug the call from the web page to the API by stepping through the code.
 > - Verify application settings for each of the projects.

-Notice how the `docker-compose.override.yml` file contains some port mappings, defining the ports inside the container and the composition and outside of it:
+The `docker-compose.override.yml` file contains port mappings, defining the ports inside the container.
+However, there is no mapping to the outside yet.
+Change the composition file to add the port numbers for the `gamingwebapp` and `leaderboardwebapi` to reflect these mappings:
 ```
+leaderboardwebapi:
   ports:
+    - "4972:80"
+    - "44369:443"
+...
+leaderboardwebapi:
+  ports:
-  - "14069:80"
+    - "5618:80"
     - "44325:443"
 ```

+Change the `LeaderboardWebApi:BaseUrl` setting in `appsettings.json` to point to the new endpoint of the Web API with the internal address `http://leaderboardwebapi`.

 > You will learn more on networking later on.
-For now, notice that the URL is not referring to `localhost` but `leaderboardwebapi` (the name of the Docker container service as defined in the `docker-compose.yml` file).
+For now, notice that the URL is not referring to `localhost` but `leaderboardwebapi`, which is the name of the Docker container service as defined in the `docker-compose.yml` file.

-Change the `LeaderboardWebApiBaseUrl` setting to point to the new endpoint of the Web API with the internal address `http://leaderboard.webapi`.

 > Make sure you use the HTTP endpoint, because hosting an HTTPS endpoint with self-signed certificates in a cluster does not work by default.